homenc/HElib/INSTALL.md

 - `HELIB_DEBUG=ON/OFF` (default is `OFF`): Activate the debug module when building HElib (by defining the `HELIB_DEBUG` macro).
 When the debug module is active, this generates extra information used for debugging purposes.
-  `HELIB_DEBUG` will propogate to programs using HElib, when using cmake.
+  `HELIB_DEBUG` will propagate to programs using HElib, when using cmake.
 When this is enabled, programs using HElib will generate a warning during configuration.
 This is to remind the user that use of the debug module can cause issues, such as `sigsegv`, if initialized incorrectly.